Nexmo/station/_use_cases/en/two-factor-authentication.md

 gem 'nexmo'
 ```

-To initialize the Nexmo Server SDK you pass it your [API key and secret](https://dashboard.nexmo.com/settings).
+To initialize the Server SDK you pass it your [API key and secret](https://dashboard.nexmo.com/settings).
 Best practice is to store your API credentials in your environment variables rather than your code.

 Send a verification code to an unverified user: